Colleyville Heritage Winter Invitational

 Put me on the email chain: firstname.lastname@example.org

-Colleyville ‘21 (literally half of the vcx team).
+Colleyville '21 (half of the VCX team and 1/3 of '21).
 I'm usually the 1A/2N.
 If you have any specific questions before the round, ask me!!

 I'm usually judging policy and occasionally World Schools.
 If I end up judging LD, you can probably just refer to my paradigm.
-For PF / WSD refer to this one, but also refer to mine for general speech stuff. (ask me any questions you have about this)
+For PF / WSD refer to this one, but please send me your evidence if I'm judging pf. (ask me any questions you have about this)

 tl;dr: I'm good with whatever you want to run, just make sure you explain them well enough so I know what's being run and why it should matter.